“Boundaries & Strategies for Writing Difficult Stories” with Cinelle Barnes

 TAKE THIS CLASS IF

-- If you’ve survived a childhood, a catastrophe, or a loss, and need encouragement and guidance on how to care for yourself and your craft, this class is for you.
+- If you’ve survived a childhood, a catastrophe, or a loss, and need encouragement and guidance on how to care for yourself and your craft.

 - Getting better at writing personal narratives matters to you as much as getting better (after loss, trauma, or catastrophe) does.